A safe place to grow.

 Deana is responsible for hiring, administering employee benefits and many other things!
 She has been with OMRS since 2003.

 Angela provides quality assurance monitoring, support and training to programs.
 She assures compliance with licensing.
+She also assists the Compliance Specialists with any questions or guidance they may need.
 She has been with OMRS since 2012.

-Ann provides quality assurance monitoring, support and training to programs.
+Jenny provides quality assurance monitoring, support and training to programs.
 She assures compliance with licensing.
-Ann has been with OMRS since 2012.
+Jenny has been with OMRS since 2007.

 Contributing to Our Team